fenomas/noa-examples/README.md

 There's also a `build` script to generate bundles into the `docs` directories.

+Note: those using React may want to refer to [@MCArth/noa-cra-example](https://github.com/MCArth/noa-cra-example), which is a ported noa example built with `create-react-app`.

 ----

 ## Dependency / build notes

 ### Babylon dependency:

-`Noa` uses [Babylon.js](https://www.babylonjs.com/) as its 3D engine, but references it as a peer dependency (so that game worlds can specify their Babylon version/modules).
+`Noa` uses [Babylon.js](https://www.babylonjs.com/) for 3D rendering, but references it as a peer dependency (so that game worlds can specify their Babylon version/modules).
 This means game worlds should declare a dependency on `@babylonjs/core` or similar, rather than loading in a prebuilt babylon script.

 ### noa dependency:

 The `noa` engine is under active development.
-This module pulls in the latest release (`v0.30.0`), but if you want the lastest stable (probably!) version, change your dependency in `package.json` to:
+This module pulls in the latest release (`v0.31.0`), but if you want the lastest stable (probably!) version, change your dependency in `package.json` to:

 ```json
     "noa-engine": "github:fenomas/noa#develop",